superfly/macaroon/flyio/caveats.md

 Fly to do access control.
 It does not cover the cryptographic constructs.

 Macaroons are tokens.
 They are define in https://github.com/superfly/macaroon.
-At fly we pass them to services in `Authorization: Bearer <token>` HTTP headers.
+At fly we pass them to services in `Authorization: FlyV1 <token>` HTTP headers.
 Several tokens can be passed in a single header, separated by commas.
 Access control is allowed if any one of the bearer tokens allows access.